nik-ves/Java-Project/README.md

 This was my exam project using Spring boot with Crud Repository.
 The task was to connect with MySQL database and create queries which would pull information out of the database.
 Added used database.
-Project was made in Eclipse IDE.
+Project was made in Eclipse IDE